RashidAwan11/GoodlyRecipes/content/knowledge-base/flush-the-fat-away-vegetable-soup-recipe.md

 ## **Nutrition Information:**

-\-1 bowl:
+1 bowl:
--Calories: 107
+Calories: 107
--Fat: 7 g
+Fat: 7 g
--Saturated Fat: 1 g
+Saturated Fat: 1 g
--Cholesterol: 0 mg
+Cholesterol: 0 mg
--Sodium: 505 mg
+Sodium: 505 mg
--Carbohydrates: 11 g
+Carbohydrates: 11 g
--Fiber: 3 g
+Fiber: 3 g
--Sugar: 4 g
+Sugar: 4 g
--Protein: 2 g
+Protein: 2 g

 ## **Amazing Serving Suggestions for Flush the Fat Away Vegetable Soup Recipe:**

-\-Top with shredded cheese
+Top with shredded cheese
--Add a dollop of sour cream
+Add a dollop of sour cream
--Serve with crusty bread
+Serve with crusty bread
--Top with crumbled bacon
+Top with crumbled bacon
--Sprinkle with chopped chives
+Sprinkle with chopped chives

 As you can see, this soup is not only delicious but also packed with healthy ingredients that will help you achieve your weight loss goals.